mintgumshoe/CS380-Project/README.md

-# Projects for an Operating Systems Class
+# Project for an Operating Systems Class

 This repository holds a number of projects that can be used in an operating systems class aimed at upper-level undergraduates and (in some cases)